RedHenDev/hex/README.md

 to do

--f not have ui up at start
+DONE-f not have ui up at start

--b walk button unresponsive
+i think DONE-b walk button unresponsive

--f new loco to incorporate VR controls and mobile
+DONE-f new loco to incorporate VR controls and mobile

--f welcome message for no cursor and sounds
+DONE-f welcome message for no cursor and sounds

 -r revert to older hex-geo and geo, but implement fog fix.